WXST: WHTK Top 40

+WNCK Country

 In January 1993, the station dropped its CHR format for Country under the new call letters of WNCK as "K99.7".
-This lasted less than a year before the station changed formats again to Adult Standards as WLOW moved down the dial from 106.9 to 99.7.
+This lasted less than a year before the station changed formats again to Adult Standards as WLOW, which stood for "Low" Country.
+It moved down the dial from 106.9 to 99.7 MHz.

 WLOW eventually moved to 107.9 within a year's time and 99.7 once again became WNCK with a Talk format.
 It eventually gave way to a Contemporary Christian format before going dark in May, 1995.

+WHBZ Beach music

-By the Summer of 1995, the station was sold to Baker Broadcasting, who changed the format to a syndicated Beach Music format under the WHBZ call letters as "The Breeze", pairing it with WWBZ in McClellanville, South Carolina and adding WLXC in Columbia, South Carolina in early 1996.
+By the Summer of 1995, it was sold to Baker Broadcasting, which changed the station to a syndicated Beach Music format under the WHBZ call letters as "The Breeze."
+It was paired with WWBZ in McClellanville, South Carolina and adding WLXC in Columbia, South Carolina in early 1996.

 By 2001, Baker Broadcasting sold WHBZ to Apex Broadcasting, which dropped the simulcast with WWBZ and flipped the station to a simulcast with WSIS.
 Then it briefly had an All-Comedy format, then a brief satellite-fed Classic rock format with local shows on the weekend.
 The station became Smooth Jazz under the WJZX call letters.

 During this time, the station made a long-planned move into the Charleston radio market by changing its city of license to Hollywood and moving its tower to Mount Pleasant, which was completed in 2003.

+WXST Urban AC

-When the move was completed, the station flipped again to Adult Urban Contemporary as WXST, adopting the "Star 99.7" handle.
+When the move into the Charleston radio market was completed in 1993, the station changed its format again.
+This time it was Urban Adult Contemporary, using the call sign WXST.
+It adopted the moniker "Star 99.7".

-On September 6, 2017, the sale of the station to Saga Communications was complete.
+On September 6, 2017, the station was sold to Saga Communications.
+Saga kept the format as Urban AC.